pombreda/pgreloaded/doc/tutorial/pong.rst

 Bouncing
 --------

-We now have a ball that can move around as well as the game logic for moving things around.
-In contrast to a classic OO approach we do not need to implement the movement logic within the ``Ball`` and ``Player`` class individually, since the basic movement is the same for all.
+We have a ball that can move around as well as the general game logic for moving things around.
+In contrast to a classic OO approach we do not need to implement the movement logic within the ``Ball`` and ``Player`` class individually, since the basic movement is the same for all (yes, you could have solved that with inheriting ``Ball`` and ``Player`` from a ``MovableObject`` class in OO).

 The ball now moves and stays within the bounds, but once it hits the left side, it will stay there.
 To make it *bouncy*, we need to add a